Here, we will discuss an analogy about learning and development to illustrate the critical role L&D plays in your organisation.

 Just imagine for a moment that you have a rather tired old car.
 It can get you to the shops and back, and for now, that’s all you need.
 Then something unexpected happens.
 As a result, you need to take your old car to a town over 300 miles away.
 Hmm, that’s a bit further than the supermarket.

-Like any sensible person, you take your car for a check to see if it fits the journey.
+Like any sensible person, you take your car for a check to see if it is suitable for the journey.
 The mechanic has good news and bad news.

-The good news: Your tired old car will be able to make the 300-mile journey.
+The good news: Your tired old car can make the 300-mile journey.

-The bad news: It will need a few repairs before attempting the journey.
+The bad news is that it will need repairs before attempting the journey.

 A question of trust

 You trust the mechanic.
 He knows what he is doing.
-He gives you a list of what must be fixed.
-The list shows what it will cost and how long it will take to get the work done.
+He gives you a list of what must be fixed, including the cost and time it will take to complete the work.

-When the work is done, you collect your car from the workshop and begin your journey.
+You collect your car from the workshop and begin your journey when the work is done.
 And you have the mechanic on speed dial if your vehicle has any mechanical niggles along the way.

 Transformation